Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 ] .

-With the ontology declaring both ex:Manager and ex:IndividualContributor as subclasses of ex:Employee, an OBDA engine with OWL 2 QL reasoning expands a query for the parent class to span both bindings.
-So “list everyone” stays a one-liner:
+With the ontology declaring both ex:Manager and ex:IndividualContributor as subclasses of ex:Employee, an OBDA engine with OWL 2 QL reasoning expands a parent-class query across both bindings, so “list everyone” stays a one-liner:

 PREFIX ex: <http://example.com/ontology#>